Code-Institute-Submissions/MartinaP87-Home-Expenses-Tracker_SepResub/README.md

 Home Expenses Tracker's target is young adults who just moved out from their parent's house and need to plan and manage their finances.
 It also targets families with low incomes, who need to pay attention to any expense to stay within their budgets.

+To test the application without values here is the [link to the spreadsheet](https://docs.google.com/spreadsheets/d/16d9rYHmNwyW3FMlEfA099DIhwE0__wkl2gUl_VtKcjY/edit?usp=sharing).
+Bear in mind that the values in the food and car worksheet must be subsequential for the correct functioning of the app.

 ## FEATURES:

 ### Welcome Section: